What is a pharmacy benefit manager (PBM)?

 Who are the largest PBMs?

-The pharmacy benefits industry is a complex and opaque system dominated by the big 3 PBMs —CVS Caremark, OptumRx, and Express Scripts.
-Together, the Big 3 PBMs manage 80% of the nation’s prescriptions.
-When combined with Humana, Prime Therapeutics, and MedImpact, these 6 control 94% of the market, solidifying their role as the primary gatekeepers in prescription drug pricing and access.
+The pharmacy benefits industry is a complex and opaque system dominated by the big three PBMs —CVS Caremark, OptumRx and Express Scripts.
+When combined with Humana, Prime Therapeutics and MedImpact, these six control 94% of the market, according to the FTC, solidifying their role as the primary gatekeepers in prescription drug pricing and access.

 How does a PBM reduce drug costs?